coolar-star/COOL/README.md

 - Commercial use allowed
 - “COOL” name cannot be removed/altered
 - “Created by Coolar” must be included
 - Derivatives must acknowledge origin
+- Full license text: /LICENSE

 © 2025 Coolar — Original Creator of the COOL Framework